“Surely You’re Joking, Mr. Feynman!” Book Review

 I think dreams must at the least be something more than just a threat simulation; I think they are also an interpretation of the huge amounts of raw data that our minds are processing as we sleep.

-Dreaming is clearly a manifestation of consciousness since indeed we are conscious of ourselves, our body, our past, our feelings, our friends and families in our dreams.
+Dreaming is clearly a manifestation of consciousness since indeed we are conscious of ourselves, our body, our past, our feelings, our friends, and our families in our dreams.
 The consensus of neuroscientists seems to be that consciousness is a filter of the immense amounts of information competing for our cognitive attention.

 In a fascinating interview that Edward Snowden gave he said hypothesized something really interesting about extraterrestrial aliens…